slashtechno/dash-of-pi/README.md

 - Use the dashboard "Generate Video" section to create downloadable MP4 files on-demand
 - Select either "Lifetime" (all footage) or custom date range
 - MP4 files are re-encoded using MPEG-4 codec at high quality (q=2)
-- Generated MP4 files are streamed directly to the user and not stored on disk
+- Generated exports are saved to disk (max 1 export stored at a time)
+- Previous export is automatically replaced when generating a new one
+- Export can be downloaded multiple times or deleted manually

 **Storage Accounting:**
 - Only MJPEG files count toward the storage cap
+- Exports stored in `.export` directory don't count toward storage cap
 - When the cap is exceeded, oldest MJPEG files are deleted automatically

 ## API Endpoints